-8. Taxation (continued) The Group (continued)
+8. Taxation (continued)

+The Group (continued)

-This exemption does not apply and the dividends are subject to 15% Defence Contribution if the foreign company paying the dividends
+Dividends received by a Cyprus resident company from a non-resident company are exempt from Special Defence Contribution.
+This exemption does not apply and the dividends are subject to 17% Defence Contribution (15% until 30 August 2011) if the foreign company paying the dividends:

-- (a) carries on more than 50% investment activities giving rise to investment income; and - (b) the foreign tax burden on its profits is significantly lower than the Cyprus tax burden (in practice lower than 5%).
+- (a) carries on, directly or indirectly, more than 50% investment activities giving rise to investment income; and - (b) the foreign tax burden on its profits is significantly lower than the Cyprus tax burden (in practice lower than 5%).

-Dividends paid by a Cyprus resident company to its non resident shareholders (companies or individuals tax resident outside Cyprus) would not be subject to withholding tax in Cyprus, regardless of the existence of a Treaty between Cyprus and the country of residence of the shareholders.
+Dividends paid by a Cyprus resident company to its non-resident shareholders (companies or individuals tax resident outside Cyprus) would not be subject to withholding tax in Cyprus, regardless of the existence of a double tax treaty between Cyprus and the country of residence of the shareholders.